We feel your pain. You’ve been working hard on crafting a new newsletter or engaging internal emails to round up important news about your company.

 It’s not your fault.
 It’s not their fault, either.

 Modern life has become a battlefield for attention and the #pingpong channel on Slack, funny memes and Instagram are your competition.
 What this means is that your employee emails better be engaging, concise and entertaining to have a fighting chance.
+This is even more relevant if you’re communicating with remote workers.

 1) The first impression (aka the subject line) matters